Optical, Dynamic and Topological Characteristics of Deformed Schwarzschild Black Holes: Emission Rate

 where $\sigma=\pi r_{sh}^2$ represents the cross section, $r_{sh}$ and $T_H$ are obtained from Eqs. \eqref{rsh} and \eqref{TH}, respectively.
 Analyzing this emission rate allows researchers to evaluate the black hole’s dynamic properties and to predict its longevity, with significant implications for studying black hole thermodynamics and quantum gravity.

-As shown in Fig. \ref{fig:EmissionRate}, an increase in the parameter $\alpha$, causes the maximum value of the emission rate to decrease and occur at a lower frequency.
-Also, an increase in the parameter $\beta$, leads to a decrease in the emission rate maximum value and causes the maximum occurring at a higher frequency value.
+{ As shown in Fig. \ref{fig:EmissionRate}, an increase in the parameter $\alpha$, causes a decrease in the emission rate of the black hole.
+As a result, the lifetime of the black hole increases in comparison to that of a black hole without deformation.
+On the other hand, an increase in the parameter $\beta$, leads to an increase in the emission rate and as a result, the life span of the black hole decreases. }